The M.Sc. in Digital Games is a two-year programme taught by leading researchers in fields of game analysis, game design and game technology.

 This stream engages with the technological aspects of games, together with related fields of computer science.
 Students learn the necessary skills and knowledge to pursue research in artificial and computational intelligence, machine learning, affective computing, procedural game content generation and computational game creativity.
 They also learn about game engines and graphics programming.

 Students of this stream should have a background in computer science or engineering and experience with object-oriented programming languages.

 Tuition is free for EU students.
 There is an annual enrolment fee of €400 and no further fees.

-The first deadline for applications for the October intake is 29 April 2017, followed by review and allocation of 10 places.
-The final deadline is 20 July 2017.
+The early deadline for applications for the October intake is 1st March 2022, followed by review and allocation of 10 places.
+Another review on 18th May 2022 and the final deadline is 30 June 2022 (2PM).
 Late applications are accepted subject to availability.

 Applicants should submit their CV, a letter of motivation and a portfolio of recent works demonstrating their experience and/or substantial talent and motivation with their application.

 Visit the University of Malta website for course descriptions and Programmes of Studies (full-time, part-time and research options).